 Legal Services handle legal aspects of the Bank's operations.
-It, inter alia, provides the Bank with legal advice, manages litigation, represents the Bank in courts, prepares cases reviewed by the Complaints Committee on Transactions with Financial Undertakings, reviews and confirms standardised documents relating to the Bank's operations, and prepares correspondence with regulators, in particular the FSA and the Icelandic Competition Authority.
+It, inter alia, provides the Bank with legal advice, monitors and assesses the impact of regulatory development, manages litigation, represents the Bank in courts, prepares cases reviewed by the Complaints Committee on Transactions with Financial Undertakings, reviews and confirms standardised contractual forms relating to the Bank's operations, and prepares correspondence with regulators, in particular the FSA, the Icelandic Competition Authority and the Data Protection Authority.
+The Bank's Data Protection Officer has an independent role within Legal Services according to a letter of appointment issued by the CEO.

-Compliance is an independent management unit placed directly under the CEO in the Bank's organisational chart, operating in accordance with the letter of appointment from the Board of Directors.
-Compliance is part of the Bank's second level control and is responsible for monitoring laws and actions against money laundering and financing of terrorist activities, and laws on securities trading and laws on data protection.
-Compliance also monitors the efficiency of the Bank's policy on compliance with laws, regulations and internal rules, and is responsible for consulting and instructing management on the effects of changes to the legal environment on the Bank's operations, measures to prevent conflicts of interest and actions necessary to ensure that the Bank operates in accordance with proper and sound business practices, with an aim of strengthening the credibility of and confidence in financial markets.
-The Data Protection Officer works independently from Compliance, in accordance with the letter of appointment from the Board of Directors.
+Compliance is an independent management unit placed directly under the CEO in the Bank's organisational chart, operating in accordance with the letter of appointment issued by the CEO and confirmed by the Board of Directors.
+Compliance is part of the Bank's second level control and is responsible for monitoring laws and measures against money laundering and financing of terrorist activities and laws on securities trading.
+Compliance also monitors the efficiency of the Bank's compliance with laws, regulations and internal rules, and is responsible for measures to prevent conflicts of interest and actions necessary to ensure that the Bank operates in accordance with proper and sound business practices, with an aim of strengthening the credibility of and confidence in financial markets.

-BPM's primary role is to help the CEO set, maintain and reach strategic goals, both short and long-term.
+SBPM's primary role is to help the CEO set, maintain and reach strategic goals, both short and long-term.
 This also includes running various projects on behalf of the CEO.
 Secondly, this unit maintains a holistic overview of all core policies, procedures, and processes.